RealityNet/kobackupdec/README.md

 ```

 - `password`, is the user provided password.
-- `backup_path`, is the folder containing the Huawei backup, relative or absolute paths can be used. **Be careful** to provide the strictest path to data, because the script will start enumerating all files and folders starting from the provided path, parsing the file types it expects to find and copying out all the others.
-If by chance you wrongly provide *c:\\* as the backup path, well, expect to get a full volume copy in the destination folder (ignoring errors).
+- `backup_path`, is the folder containing the Huawei backup, relative or absolute paths can be used.
 - `dest_path`, is the folder to be created in the specified path, absolute or relative.
 It will complain if the provided folder already exists.
 - `[-v]` (from `-v` to `-vvv`) verbosity level, written on *stderr*.
 It's suggested to use *-vvv* with a redirect to get a log of the process.